 I also want the you to know the difference between a stressor and stress.
 I would like to know how you react to different types of relaxation exercise as well.
 I want to accomplish this in the first 3 sessions if possible, but the question is how to get this information quickly and at the beginning of the therapy program.

-In addition to the standard assessment this is where a psychophysiological stress profile (PSP) should be created.
+In addition to the standard assessments I conduct a Psychophysiological Stress Profile (PSP).
 There are many examples of different types of PSP but it should consist of a number of tasks that introduce a mild stressor and then let the person relax after the stressor has been introduced.
 The therapist needs to measure all of the modalities that they usually use during a therapy session.

 I have used the same type of PSP for many years, but recently my practice has quietened down and I am reassessing it.
 I've been reading “The Clinical Handbook of Biofeedback” by Inna Khazan.
 Her approach to biofeedback is to integrate the mindfulness component as strongly as possible.
 I have been doing this for many years, but in chapter 4 she addresses the initial evaluation.
 She has made me think about redesigning my initial assessment and I have been rereading texts that detail the various possibilities and changed things around a bit